 Step 1: Create your first WordPress plugin

-- Begin by creating a new folder in your desktop or document directory and giving it a name like “plugin-tutorial” or “first-plugin.”
+- Begin by creating a new folder in your desktop or document directory and giving it a name like “plugin-tutorial” or “new-plugin.”

-- Open the PHP file with your text editor to begin editing.
+- Open a new PHP file with your text editor to begin editing.

 - First, add the plugin header to your file.
-This comment block informs WordPress of your plugin’s name, version, website, author name, and other relevant information.
+This comment block informs WordPress of your plugin name, version, website, author name, and other relevant information.

-- After adding the plugin header, you can start writing the plugin code underneath it.
+- After adding the header of WordPress plugin, you can start writing the custom code underneath it.

 - In this example, we will create a simple plugin that appends a message at the end of each article, encouraging users to follow us on Twitter.

-- Copy and paste the following code below your plugin header block, making sure to replace the Twitter and Facebook profile URLs with your own before saving the changes.
+- Copy and paste the following code below your header block of the main plugin file, making sure to replace the Twitter and Facebook profile URLs with your own before saving the changes.

-- Now, navigate to your computer’s desktop and create a zip file containing the plugin folder.
+8. Now, navigate to your computer’s desktop and create a zip file containing the plugin’s folder.

 Step 2: Install and activate your first WordPress plugin

-Now that the plugin has been created, it’s time to install and test it.
+Now that the custom WordPress plugin has been created, it’s time to install and test it.
 For detailed instructions, refer to our guide below on installing a WordPress plugin.

 - Navigate to your website’s WordPress admin area and go to Plugins > Add New.